All Happy Families...: Synopsis

 In New York, Lorraine and Jason are murdered by Billy and Joey Peeps after they refuse to give their collections to Johnny.
 Little Carmine is advised by fellow capo Rusty Millio to take aggressive action.
 Tony advises his capos and soldiers not to get involved in the New York feud.

 Feech comes in to see Tony and regales the younger mobsters with stories from his criminal career, including one when Tony and Jackie Aprile, Sr established themselves by robbing his card game.
 Tony laughs at this, but Feech asks if he can run the game once again.
 Tony allows him to supervise it and get 20% of its profits.
 At the card game, Feech's jokes and anecdotes annoy Tony but generate uproarious laughter from his crew.
-In an argument, Carmela has told Tony that he has no friends, just "flunkies" who curry favor because he is the boss.
+In an argument, Carmela has told Tony that he has no friends, just "flunkies" who curry favor and laugh at his stupid jokes because he is the boss.
 As a test, Tony makes a feeble joke to the card-players and observes their overly hearty laughter.

-Feech's hired men carjack the guests at the wedding of the daughter of Ira Fried, a close friend of Tony's, and sell the vehicles to men working for Johnny.
+Feech's hired men carjack the guests at the wedding of the daughter of Ira Fried, a close friend of Tony's, and sell the vehicles to men working for Johnny Sack.
 Tony then recalls the joke he told at the card game and realizes the only person not laughing was Feech.
 He reluctantly decides that Feech, although well-liked and respected, has to be dealt with.
 Tony sends Christopher and Benny to Feech's house, where they trick him into hiding a truckload of flatscreen TVs in his garage in return for payment, plus a TV for himself.
 The following day, a corrupt parole officer working for Tony visits Feech and asks about the flatscreen in his living room, then asks to see his garage; Feech has to comply.
 On the bus back to prison, he gazes at the outside world.